MarcoPrieto2910/RuntimeCalculator/README.md

 Contains the automated unit tests for the application.

-The tests cover:
+The tests are organized by the component or subsystem they cover.

+The test suite covers:

-* Runtime calculation logic
+* Runtime calculation
-* CSV output
-* Execution state transitions
+* Execution state tracking
+* Time-boundary processing
-* Time-boundary behavior
+* Runtime writer behavior
+* Shared CSV locking
+* Writer failure handling
 * Configuration validation

 #### FakeOmax

 A lightweight local server used to simulate the OMAX endpoint during development.

-Instead of connecting to a real machine, it reads test data from text files and exposes it through a TCP endpoint.
+Instead of connecting to a real machine, it reads test data from text files and exposes the simulated stream through a TCP endpoint.

-This makes it possible to test the collector without requiring access to the physical machine.
+This makes it possible to test the collector without requiring access to a physical OMAX machine.

+---

-## Requirements
+# Requirements

 * Windows
 * .NET 9 SDK
-* Access to an OMAX machine running the required TCP endpoint
+* Access to an OMAX machine running the required MTConnect TCP endpoint for production use

-For development and testing, an OMAX machine is not required because the `FakeOmax` project can simulate the machine connection.
+For development and automated testing, an OMAX machine is not required because the `FakeOmax` project can simulate the machine connection.

-For deployment to the current OMAX machine, the application is published as a **self-contained 32-bit (`win-x86`) executable**.
+For deployment to the current OMAX environment, the application is published as a **self-contained 32-bit (`win-x86`) executable**.

+---

-## Configuration
+# Configuration

 The collector uses `appsettings.json` for its configuration.